Emiliano Purita

-Emiliano Purita (born 25 March 1997) is an Argentine professional footballer who plays as a right-back for Ukrainian Premier League club Dnipro-1.
+Emiliano Purita (born 25 March 1997) is an Argentine professional footballer who plays as a right-back for All Boys.

 Career

 Club

 Purita began his senior career in 2016 with Argentine Primera División side San Lorenzo, appearing on the substitutes bench for a match against Newell's Old Boys on 30 October.
 In August 2017, Purita joined fellow top-flight club Arsenal de Sarandí on loan.
 He made his debut in a home defeat to Temperley.
 Purita's first career goal arrived on 5 May 2018 during a 4–0 victory over Rosario Central.
 He spent a second season out on loan in 2018–19, joining newly promoted San Martín in June 2018.
 On 6 August 2019 it was confirmed, that Purita had terminated his contract with San Lorenzo and signed permanently with San Martín.

 International

 Purita represented the Argentina U20s at the 2016 COTIF Tournament in Spain.
 He played three times, playing against Qatar, Costa Rica and Venezuela.
 He scored in the match against Costa Rica.